DataDog/the-monitor/postgresql/postgresql-monitoring.md

 **Streaming replication:** The master server streams WAL updates to the standby as they come in.
 This method is asynchronous, which means that there is a slight delay between a transaction that has been committed in the primary/master and the same transaction taking effect in the standby.

-{{< img src="postgresql-monitoring-streaming-replication2.png" alt="monitor postgres streaming replication diagram" caption="In this example of streaming replication, the master/primary server asynchronously replicates its WAL updates to three standby servers." >}}
+{{< img src="postgresql-monitoring-streaming-replication2.png" alt="monitor postgres streaming replication diagram" caption="In this example of streaming replication, the master/primary server asynchronously replicates its WAL updates to three standby servers." border="true" >}}

 **Cascading replication:** A standby server receives updates from the primary/master, and then communicates those updates to other standby servers.
 This method helps reduce the number of direct connections to the primary/master.
 This method of replication is also asynchronous.

-{{< img src="postgresql-monitoring-cascading-replication.png" alt="monitor postgres streaming replication diagram" caption="In this example of cascading replication, the master/primary server asynchronously replicates its WAL updates to one standby, which then communicates those updates to two other standby servers." >}}
+{{< img src="postgresql-monitoring-cascading-replication.png" alt="monitor postgres streaming replication diagram" caption="In this example of cascading replication, the master/primary server asynchronously replicates its WAL updates to one standby, which then communicates those updates to two other standby servers." border="true" >}}

 **Synchronous replication:** Available in PostgreSQL version 9.1+, this is the only method that ensures that every transaction on the primary/master is written to each standby server's WAL, and written to disk, before the transaction can be considered "committed."
 This is slower than the asynchronous methods, but it is the only method that ensures that data is always consistent across the primary/master and all standby servers, even in the event that the primary/master server crashes.

-{{< img src="postgresql-monitoring-synchronous-replication.png" alt="monitor postgres synchronous replication diagram" caption="In this example, a master/primary server replicates its WAL updates to three standby servers." >}}
+{{< img src="postgresql-monitoring-synchronous-replication.png" alt="monitor postgres synchronous replication diagram" caption="In this example, a master/primary server replicates its WAL updates to three standby servers." border="true" >}}

 #### Checkpoints and PostgreSQL reliability
 Of course, the WAL is not the only file that needs to be committed to disk when data is inserted, updated, or deleted.
 [PostgreSQL's checkpoints][checkpoint-docs] are designed to periodically flush updated/dirty buffers (stored in memory) to disk.
 The WAL also notes each time a checkpoint completes, so that, in the event of a failure, the standby server will know where to pick up and start replaying transactions.